Stay up-to-date with the Town of Oakville’s latest COVID-19 policies by following the information below:

 Visit the Ontario Government‘s website for information.

-- Outdoor Wedding Ceremonies are currently being permitted with availability at Nottinghill Park.
+- Outdoor wedding ceremonies are currently being permitted at Nottinghill Park and the Butterfly Gazebo at Bronte Heritage Waterfront Park.

-- Photography in parks permits – Nottinghill Park requires a permit
+- Photography in parks (Nottinghill Park requires a permit)

 - Municipal Greenhouse